-- Each school must provide one adult to serve as a doorkeeper. - a.
+- 1. Each school must provide one adult to serve as a doorkeeper. - a.
 Parents or teachers are allowed to serve as doorkeepers. - b.
-Students are not allowed to serve as doorkeepers. - Doorkeepers must be available during one round of individual events (either first round or finals). - Doorkeepers will be stationed outside of the performance room and will not be able to watch performances. - Duties include the following: - a.
+Students are not allowed to serve as doorkeepers. - 2.
+Doorkeepers must be available for the duration of the in-person individual events round. - 3.
+Doorkeepers will be stationed outside of the performance room and will not be able to watch performances. - 4.
+Duties include the following: - a.
 Opening the door between performance flights - b.
 Maintaining a low noise level in the hallway at all times - c.
 Assisting students in locating the correct performance room - d.
-Ensuring door stays closed during performances and that no spectators or performers enter or exit during performance flights - e.
-As needed, collecting judges' score sheets to give to MTA officials a.
-Acting Solo: 9th & 10th Gradeb.
-Acting Solo: 11th & 12th Grade c.
-Acting Duet d.
-Acting Group e.
-Musical Solo: 9th & 10th Gradef.
-Musical Solo: 11th & 12th Grade g.
-Musical Duet h.
-Musical Group
+Ensuring door stays closed during performances and that no spectators or performers enter or exit during performances - e.
+As needed, collecting judges' score sheets to give to MTA officials